Nando-suka/UTS-PemrogramanWebEnterprise-1A5154BA-Kamis-10-15-12.-45-T-002/README.md

 Open index.html in a browser.

 Contributions
 This repo is for assignment submission.
-Contact the instructor for feedback.
 Thank you!
 Prepared by Fernando --- [41523010038]